robyftp/Tree/README.md

-## How come the stadium got hot after the game?
-Because all of the fans left.
+## Why did the house go to the doctor?
+It was having window panes.